Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Inspection & Repairs

 An offensive odor is an odor of such intensity that it becomes apparent or bothersome to others.
-Student housing has the right to rid the room of the odor at a cost to the resident if they not comply with the request to eliminate the odor immediately.
-Residents should report any offensive odors to their repective area office.
+Housing & Residence Life staff have the right to rid the room of the odor at a cost to the resident if they do not comply with the request to eliminate the odor immediately.
+Residents should report any offensive odors to their respective area office.

 If a unit needs repairs, please use our work order process.

 Repair requests must be submitted online.
 To expedite service, please be as detailed as possible and send no more than one work order or repair request per the work order form.
-For example, if reporting a broken light switch and a heating issue, two work orders must be submitted.
+For example, when reporting a broken light switch and a heating issue, two work orders must be submitted - one work order per issue.
 Please specify the location of the problem (e.g., the light switch in the bathroom).
 Work orders are only processed during business hours, Monday through Friday, when the university is open.

 Residents should treat any sort of leak or flooding as an emergency.
 Report leaks or flooding to the area office 9:00 a.m. to 5:00 p.m., Monday through Friday, and to Public Safety at (773) 325-7777 outside of these times.
-Residents may be held accountable for damage if leaks or flooding are not reported in a timely manner.
+Residents may be held accountable for damage if leaks or flooding are not reported promptly.

 When facility-related issues arise, communication will be sent out to students via notices in halls, emails, or posters.
 Emergency maintenance updates will be posted on the electronic display monitors in the residence halls when necessary.

 DePaul Housing and Facility Operations maintenance staff will follow social distancing and face mask requirements when entering students' rooms and apartments.

 All heating, ventilation, and air-conditioning* (HVAC) equipment is controlled and maintained by the engineering staff.
 It is the university’s policy to maintain the following seasonal temperatures: